 Offshore, the Mbawa Gas Discovery (2012- Pancontinental 15%) and recent oil shows elsewhere while drilling have established the existence of oil and gas systems.

 Kenya has a need to reduce its energy imports by converting its oil-fired electricity generators to indigenous clean gas.
 Its proximity to the expanding energy markets of East Africa and the Asian sub-continent mean there are additional markets available for immediate product uptake.

-Offshore Kenya is becoming very active for oil exploration, with the recent entry of major companies including BG Group, Apache, Tullow and Anadarko; some of these are Pancontinental's partners through farmin and in new projects.
+Offshore Kenya has become very active for oil exploration, with the entry of major companies including BG Group, Apache, Tullow, Total, ENI and Anadarko; some of these are Pancontinental's partners through farmin and in new projects.